Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 This almost-victim’s Reddit post has one of the more detailed accounts of the scam.
 The scammers made up a fake website and invoice but had sketchy payment methods!

-By the way, if you suspect you’ve been scammed already, cut your losses.
-We recently had someone tell us their piano was “withheld because it didn’t have insurance.”
+We had someone recently tell us their piano was “withheld because it didn’t have insurance.”
 They were then prompted to send over a “refundable deposit” so they could complete delivery — resulting in them losing even more money.

 Scam text that notes package has been withheld because it wasn't insured.
 Cost breakdown follows demanding 5% of piano's value for a total refundable insurance cost of $1,302.
 Text came from Richie Movers Team, a fake company set up to scam people.